-- 9.2.4 analyse the effect of geographic features on the development of Canada and of a selected country with similar geographic features - compare the size, landforms, climate, and natural and human resources of the two countries - compare how these features have created challenges and opportunities for the development of the two countries
+8.2.4 analyse the effect of geographic features on the development of Canada and of a selected country with similar geographic features

+- compare the size, landforms, climate, and natural and human resources of the two countries - compare how these features have created challenges and opportunities for the devlopment of the two countries

 Canada's identity has been greatly influenced by its geography.
 However, students should not finish this unit with a belief in geographical determinism.
 To this end, students may compare Canada with another nation with similar geographical features in order to understand that geography influences but does not necessitate particular responses.
-Some possible choices would include Australia, Russia, Brazil, USA, China, South Africa, Nigeria, New Zealand, India, Chile or a Scandinavian nation.
-The articulation of Outcome 9.2.4 is referenced to Australia.
+Some possible choices would include Australia, Russia, Brazil, USA, China, South Africa, Nigeria, New Zealand, India, Chile, or a Scandinavian nation.
+The articulation of Outcome 8.2.4 is referenced to Australia.

-refer to an atlas and complete the following chart to delineate where Australia is found.
+• refer to an atlas and complete the following chart to delineate where Australia is found.

-Australia: Where Is It?
+Australia: Where is it?

 Water bodies nearby

 The two hemispheres in which it is located

 Two nearest countries

-• use GIS or refer to an atlas to identify key physical features (i.e., landforms and water forms) in Australia.
+• use (GIS) or refer to an atlas to identify key physical features (i.e., landforms and waterforms) in Australia.

-Australia: Key Physical Features Physical Features Description Location refer to a climate map of Australia or research the Internet to identify climatic conditions in Australia.
+Australia: Key Physical Features Description Location

+• refer to a climate map of Australia or research the Internet to identify climatic conditions in Australia.

-Australia: Key Climatic Zones Climate Zone Conditions Location
+Australia: Key Climate Zones Climate Zone Conditions Location